mmatl/pyrender/README.md

 * `s`: Opens a file dialog to save the current view as an image.
 * `w`: Toggles wireframe mode (scene default, flip wireframes, all wireframe, or all solid).
 * `z`: Resets the camera to the default view.

+As a note, displaying shadows significantly slows down rendering, so if you're experiencing low framerates, just kill shadows or reduce the number of lights in your scene.